Gravecorp/fitparser/README.md

 MySQL:
 select CONCAT('<row typeID="' ,typeID, '" typeName="', REPLACE(REPLACE(REPLACE(typeName, '&', '&amp;'), '''', '&apos;'), '"', '&quot;'), '" />') from invTypes where marketGroupID IS NOT NULL order by marketGroupID AS

+View this file as raw to see the complete queries.